 Stop Bullying Program

-The Office Depot Foundation is exceptionally proud to announce an important new educational program to help create safe, bully-free schools across the nation by empowering students to speak up against bullying.
+The Office Depot Foundation is exceptionally proud to announce an exciting expansion of our educational program to help create safe, bully-free schools across the nation by empowering students to speak up against bullying.

-The program aims to give students the confidence and courage to report bullying as a strategy for reducing bullying.
-Brooks Gibbs' "treat everyone like friends - even your enemies" philosophy enhances One Direction's message of "Live Nice."
+The program aims to give students the confidence and courage to be resilient and use the Golden Rule as strategies for reducing bullying.
+These themes enhance One Direction’s message of “Live Nice.”